junclemente/udemy-tkinter/README.md

 This repository contains the desktop applications I am developing using Tkinter and Python3.
 There are five fully functioning desktop apps that I will be creating following the course listed below.

-Since this repository is for learning about Tkinter, the application may not have been tested for errors and/or edge cases.
+Since this repository is for learning about Tkinter, the applications may not have been tested for errors and/or edge cases.
 This may be corrected in the future to develop a more robust program, but as of right now, assume that the program may break if the instructions aren't followed.

+Another part of this course is converting a Tkinter/Python app into a standalone desktop application.
+See below for more information about converting one of the apps into a standalone desktop application.

 ### Course
 [Master Tkinter By Building 5 Fully Functioning Apps](https://www.udemy.com/master-tkinter-by-building-5-apps/) on [Udemy.com](https://www.udemy.com).

 #### Technology
-* Python3
+* Python v3.7
 * Tkinter
+* py2app v0.13

 ## Desktop Applications Projects
 ### Simple Food Price Calculator